futureclint/when-to-go-outside/README.md

 ## Code Snippet

-Since this is the most complicated computer science project I have worked on, I found the parsing-the-data part to be the most challenging and fulfilling.
+I found the parsing-the-data part to be the most challenging and fulfilling.
 Here I assign hour blocks to an empty array, then figure out and delete the irrelevant hours, leaving only the hours left in the current data up to and including sunset hour:

 ```
 for (let i = 0; i < 24; i++) {